Track AI Search Traffic with Rank Math Analytics + 2x Benefits.

 4 How to Fix Orphan Pages

-- Is this an important page?
-If so, where should it exist in the sitemap?
-If not, get rid of it.
+• Is this page important?
+If yes, where should it appear in your sitemap?
+If not, consider removing it.

 Below are some of the common orphan page issues and how to fix them.